Olive Trees: Olea europaea

 As they are fairly drought tolerant, once established they will only need regular watering if grown in a container.
-In the ground they need no water unless there is a prolonged dry period.
+In the ground, they need no water unless there is a prolonged dry period.

-As they are generally hardy, container grown trees will only need to be protected or taken inside if there is a risk of hard or prolonged frost.
+As they are generally hardy, container-grown trees will only need to be protected or taken inside if there is a risk of hard or prolonged frost.

 Olive trees do not tend to have issues with pests or diseases but it is good practice to monitor your plants regularly just in case.
 The most common pests are scale insects and the Olive fruit fly.

 The only pruning that is advised is light corrective pruning – the removal of any branches that are dead, diseased, damaged or crossing.
-This should not be needed during the first 2-3 years of growth but can be carried out at any time of year as long as there is no risk of frost or long dry period.
+This should not be needed during the first 2-3 years of growth but can be carried out at any time of year as long as there is no risk of frost or a long dry period.
 If pruning a tree that is being grown for fruit, the best time to prune is directly after harvest.

 The Olive tree can be propagated by seed and cutting.

 Semi-ripe cuttings are taken in summer.
-Select a 12 – 15cm long, pencil thick section of stem that contains 3 – 4 nodes and trim it to just below a node.
+Select a 12 – 15cm long, pencil-thick section of stem that contains 3 – 4 nodes and trim it to just below a node.
 Place the stem cuttings around the sides of a pot filled with cutting compost.
 Olives also root well in pure sand or vermiculite.
-The application of rooting hormone and/or use of bottom heat will result in a higher success rate.
+The application of rooting hormone and/or the use of bottom heat will result in a higher success rate.
 Place in a bright position away from direct sunlight and keep moist.
-Roots should appear within 6 – 8 weeks and once well developed can be potted on into individual pots.
+Roots should appear within 6 – 8 weeks and once well developed can be potted into individual pots.

 The Olive Tree can also be propagated by budding and grafting.